 Are you an ally because you want all people (straight/cis and queer) to like you?
 I hope not.
 Are you an ally because you want all people (straight/cis and queer) to experience to a world that is equitable and socially just.
 I hope so.
 Focus on that.
 Haters, they gonna hate.
 Ballers, they gonna ball.
 Shot callers, they gonna call.
 That ain’t got nothing to do with me and you.
 That’s the way it is.
 That’s the way it iiiissss.

-But wouldn’t it be better if more queer people were encouraging of allies?
+But wouldn’t it be better if more folks were encouraging of allies?

 Yes, it absolutely would be.
 I know an unfortunate number of people (a veritable shit-ton) who aren’t allies because they’re afraid.
 This goes for straight/cis people being allies to queer people, and cis-gays/lesbians being allies to trans* people.